rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 sed(1), grep(1) and others largely predate JSON popularity and are not designed with nested data trees in mind. [jq](https://jqlang.github.io/jq/) is CLI tool that was designed to fill the gap here and address the need of making JSON wrangling easier within the Unix/Linux environment.
-But jq is not merely a CLI tool.
+But it is not merely a CLI tool.
 Like AWK, it is also a Turing-complete domain specific language that lets you implement arbitrarily complex (within limits of computability) JSON document processing scripts.